sarah-antillia/Tiled-ImageMask-Dataset-Breast-Cancer/README.md

 <br>
 <b>Non-Tiled-ImageMask-Dataset</b> is a macroscopic annotation dataset which is created by reducing the size of
-the large images and masks of BCSS to 512x512, and losing a lot of detailed pixel level information of the cancer region.<br><br>
+the large images and masks of BCSS to 512x512, and losing a lot of detailed pixel level information of the cancer regions.<br><br>
 Probably, you will have to use both Tiled and Non-Tiled Dataset mixing to train a segmentation model.
 You may use the latest experimental <b>Mixed-Breast-Cancer-ImageMask-Dataset-M2</b>
  <a href="https://drive.google.com/file/d/1tkGpCrHGIzzFKjrPhBQ4j1BOKbYGbGO0/view?usp=sharing">Mixed-Breast-Cancer-ImageMask-Dataset-M2.zip</a>